Congleton Inclosure Trust

 Grant Programs

-The Trust makes grants to local charities and community organizations.
-Specific grant amounts and program details are not publicly detailed on their website, but they support various local initiatives including:
+The Trust makes grants to local charities and community organisations.
+Specific grant amounts and programme details are not publicly detailed on their website, but they support various local initiatives including community projects and facilities and specific community funds and initiatives.
+In the last 25 years, over £1.25 million has been granted for projects of benefit to the community.

 Priority Areas